oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

       The output will be same as Task 3 but with only difference being this time we are establishing wallet-less connection.

-## Task 4: Using Oracle Developer Tools for VS Code to explore database schema and run SQL scripts
+## Task 5: Utilize the Oracle Developer Tools For VS Code extension to explore database schema and run SQL scripts

 This Lab task shows how to use Oracle Developer Tools for VS Code, Connect to Autonomous Database Instance, and Run SQL Queries.